Hull Kingston Rovers: Colours

 Hull Kingston Rovers have played in red jerseys throughout their history.
 From their inception the club's colours were agreed to be red jerseys with a blue band across the chest, white shorts and red socks.

 Badge

-Hull KR's badge is similar to city rivals Hull F.C. in that they use the city coat of arms, but KR's club badge is mainly red within a shield.
+Hull KR's badge was similar to city rivals Hull F.C. in that they did use the city coat of arms until its redesign in 2022, but KR's club badge is mainly red within a shield.

 Kit sponsors and manufacturers

 Rivalries

 The club's main rivalry is with cross-city side Hull F.C. in which they contest the Hull Derby.